pseeth/otoworld/README.md

 - [ ] Orient mic array in different directions (for rotation) (in `basic_room.py`)
 - [X] Randomize sound source files
 - [ ] Extend configuration (`room_config`) to make different rooms (multiple shoeboxes)
+- [ ] Put sources randomly in the environment
+- [ ] Place the agent roughly equidistant to the sources
+- [ ] Keep the distance between mics 20 cm
+- [ ] Add the orientation action to set of actions
+- [ ] More rooms (randomly generated if possible)  - simple rooms like hexagon, octagon

 ### Ideas for Games
 * Agent should find source and "turn it off" (agent reaches same grid location)